nus-cs2103-AY2324S1/ip/docs/README.md

 ### Chat User Guide

 Chat is a deranged and unconventional twist on personal assistant applications.
-Unlike its more sober counterparts, Chat boasts the riotous and unpredictable personality of [Tw*tch chat](https://www.twitch.tv/), making it a one-of-a-kind platform for managing your schedule and tasks. :skull:
+Unlike its more sober counterparts, Chat boasts the riotous and unpredictable personality of [Tw*tch chat](https://www.twitch.tv/), making it a one-of-a-kind platform for managing your schedule and tasks.

 ## Features